MarshaGomez/GenrePrediction/README.md

 ## Introduction

 Public games database such RAWG provides genre information to assist searching.
 The tagging of games genres is still a manual process which involves the collection of users suggestions and consumers.
 Games are often registered with inaccurate genres.
 Automatic genres classification of a game based on its synopsis not only speeds up the classification process by providing a list of suggestion but the result may potentially be more accurate than an untrained human.

-Predicting games genres is a multilabel classification problem where a game can be tagged to more than one genres.
-For the sake of simplicity, we eill be predict wether a game belong to a particular genre or not
+We will collect data using one of many available apis on internet and compile a data set wich will be primarily based on *GDB (Game Data Base)*.
+We will rely on text analysis of the Plot/Summary of the movie data collected and train our classifier using text analysis techniques

 ## Data Collection

+The Data Set on this project is a set of text files from GDB [1].
+They contain 80,000 games and 65,000 of genre information of games.
+For this project **65,000** *unique* titles at wich both the description and genre information were available were chosen and randomly split into 80% and 20% sets.
+The former was used for training while the latter for testing.

+Note that a game can be (and often so) associated with **more than one** genres.

 ## Data Preprocesing